albertotonda/evolutionary-viability-theory/README.md

 ## Lessons learned and design choices

+### 2023-02-10
+- Remove all constraints, evaluate how long it takes to trace ten trajectories or so, with some very complicated control laws.
+Use this information to set up the likely timeout to stop processes.

 ### 2023-02-01
 - Validate individuals by sampling the state space along P=0, for the lake?
 - Use equations for sphere instead of cylinder